nin9/simple-rss-reader-app/README.md

 ```

 ##### Note
-If you might want to change the schedule for the rss task(eg. make it to run every minute) you can change it in the schedule function in **console/kernel.php**.
+If you want to change the schedule for the rss task(eg. make it to run every minute) you can change it in the schedule function in **console/kernel.php**.
 Currently it runs every day at 6 am.